 We go for walks, participate in marathons, and avoid sweets and fried foods, all with an aim to improve our physical health.
 But, what about our financial health?
 What are we doing to improve that?

 The most important aspect of financial planning is growing your wealth along with saving taxes.
 But that doesn’t just involve opting for a few insurance policies at the end of the year.
 It is a complete process, just like physical exercise, that requires us to take stock of our situation and invest wisely throughout the year, in order for us to see any difference in our personal wealth.
-It’s called taxercise – a disciplined way of exercising taxes in order to maximize tax savings & benefits.
+It’s called taxercise – a disciplined way of exercising taxes in order to maximize tax savings and benefits.

 Insurance goes a long way in saving taxes, but not many people are aware of this.
 Certain life insurance policies may offer dual tax benefits.
-In order to take advantage of that, it makes sense to be covered from all aspects.
+In order to take advantage of that, it makes sense to be covered in all aspects.
 Just like how we take stock of our debts and assets, we should also make sure our insurance policies are up-to-date and haven’t become redundant.

 What are the tax benefits available?